andytudhope/africa/docs/essays/a-beautiful-question.md

 ## Spiritual Science

 Of course – for the ancient Greeks – science and spirituality were not separate fields of study.
-E. O. Wilson calls this the "Ionian Dream" in his wonderful book "Consilience" - which is alaos well worth reading.
+E. O. Wilson calls this the "Ionian Dream" in his wonderful book "Consilience" - which is also well worth reading.
 In truth, every one of the greatest scientific minds since Pythagoras has entertained this same unificatory dream in some manner, and all of them - without fail - have pointed to some greater pattern behind what their work itself reveals.

 Newton is perhaps the best example: he was a deeply devout man, and yet his devotion was not the result of magical thinking: it was a consequence of the method of **Analysis** and **Synthesis** that he put forward most eloquently in _Principia_.
 It’s worth repeating for emphasis: his devotion was not the _result_ of his spirituality and, like, what he wanted to manifest; it was a _consequence_ of his scientific view of the world.